Azure/tech-connect-migration-lab/SQL/docs/sql-db-migration-lab-instructions.md

 ## Monitor the migration

-32. Click on the **Databases** after connecting to the source SQL server and then click on the **AdventureWorks2019_xxx**
+33. Click on the **Databases** after connecting to the source SQL server and then click on the **AdventureWorks2019_xxx**

     ![Monitor_Migration_ADS_NewConnection_DB_Tables](https://github.com/Azure/tech-connect-migration-lab/blob/main/SQL/docs/sqldbimages/Img50_Monitor_Migration_ADS_NewConnection_DB_Tables.png?raw=true)

-33. Click on the **Azure SQL migration** and click on “Migrations” as appears below:
+34. Click on the **Azure SQL migration** and click on “Migrations” as appears below:

     ![Monitor_Migration_ADS_SQLMigration_Status](https://github.com/Azure/tech-connect-migration-lab/blob/main/SQL/docs/sqldbimages/Img51_Monitor_Migration_ADS_SQLMigration_Status.png?raw=true)

+    Note: You will see other databases as well in the DMS and target server, those being used by  other lab students.
-    Note: Refresh to check the current migration status.
+    Refresh to check the current migration status.
 If the migration is successful, it will appear as shown below:

     ![Monitor_Migration_ADS_SQLMigration_Success](https://github.com/Azure/tech-connect-migration-lab/blob/main/SQL/docs/sqldbimages/Img52_Monitor_Migration_ADS_SQLMigration_Success.png?raw=true)